National Intelligence Service (South Korea): Contemporary history

 In 1994, the ANSP had a significant revision of its charter, which effectively limited its activities, following an agreement between Korea's ruling and opposition parties.
 As a result, an "Information Committee" in the National Assembly was established to lay a foundation for the agency's removal from the political scene and an assumption of political neutrality.
 The ANSP also began to develop procedures and mechanisms to thwart international crime and terrorism.
 In 1995, the ANSP moved to a new headquarters site in Naegok-dong, southern Seoul, from its previous location on Namsan mountain, in Imun-dong, where it had been located for the past 34 years.

 Most specifics regarding the agency's organizational makeup remain classified by the Seoul government.
 A 1998 investigation by the Sisa Journal into the structure of the agency (then the ANSP) estimated that it employed some 60,000 employees across 39 headquarters and regionally-based departments, spending an estimated 700–800 billion South Korean won per year.

-In the presidential election held in December 2012, NIS committed a serious crime secretly helping Park Geun-hye's campaign, according to Korean police investigation report.
-Korean prosecutors are re-investigating this incident which could void the result of last year's presidential election.
-Former NIS chief Won Sei-hoon is awaiting trial on multiple charges including presidential election fraud.
+In the presidential election held in December 2012, NIS committed a serious crime by secretly helping Park Geun-hye's campaign, according to the Korean police investigation report.
+Korean prosecutors investigated the incident. in February 2015, Won was convicted on charges of instructing NIS officials to manipulate internet comments and was sentenced to three years in prison.
+After an appeal, the conviction was overturned.
+In a second trial in 2017, Won was sentenced to four years in prison.
+The Supreme Court upheld the sentence in April 2018.
+When Moon Jae-in won the 2017 election, his administration pursued nine additional charges of political interference against Won, resulting in a subsequent 7 year jail sentence in 2020.
+In August of 2017, the NIS formally acknowledged that it was involved in the election manipulation after an internal inquiry.

 In 2015, Hacking Team's breached data showed that NIS purchased spyware from Hacking Team.
 An agent related to the hack was found dead in an apparent suicide.
 In his note, he said that the agency didn't spy on civilians or on political reactions related to 2012's presidential election.